 A standard OmniCenter HA setup consists of three deployed OmniCenter appliances: the master, the arbitrator, and the slave.
 (A two-node setup omits the arbitrator.)
 The master is the “main” OmniCenter appliance that would normally be providing production services.
 The slave is the “backup” OmniCenter appliance, that will be activated in the event that the master fails.
 The arbitrator is a third OmniCenter appliance (with much lower resource requirements than the master/slave appliances) that acts to provide quorum for the cluster in the event of a failure.
 The arbitrator also helps to reduce the stress of database replication on the master during initial HA data synchronization.

 An OmniCenter HA setup is not the same as other network HA setups you may be familiar with.
 It is not a group of “equal” nodes sharing common storage memory and negotiating which node should be in charge and provide production services.
 The terms master, slave, and arbitrator are used for a reason.
 OmniCenter HA is very much focused on the master being the only intended working OmniCenter, with the slave acting specifically as a backup to the master.
 The intention is that if the master fails, monitoring will temporarily be handled by the slave.
 And, then, only until such time as the master can be brought back up to resume its role.
+(This is a manual process that typically requires the assistance of a Netreo support engineer.
+There is no automatic failback process to reinstate the master as the production server.)
 The slave should never be in a position in which it is acting as the “main” OmniCenter, because it does not synchronize its SQL database with the other nodes.
 (The SQL database contains all of OmniCenter’s configuration data.)
 The arbitrator, on the other hand, will never even act as an OmniCenter at all.
 Its only operational function is to provide third-party arbitration to determine if a master has actually failed and whether the slave should take over monitoring duties.
 From this, it should be clear that the HA nodes are not equal.
 When the master goes down, HA capability is lost.

 In order for the HA cluster nodes to communicate properly they must be able to connect with each other using the ports in the following table.